InscribeDeeper/MyPlace/README.md

 3. Enter all the information to create a new rental, and click Submit.
 4. Search rentals by location; Filter unit types by selecting numbers of bedrooms and bathrooms in the sliders; Filter by maximum of price in the slider.
 5. View the rental by clicking on it in the table.
-6. View the details of the rental information including

--   location, description, unit type, utilities, price, labels, contact, images, and Google Map.
+6. View the details of the rental information including: location, description, unit type, utilities, price, labels, contact, images, and Google Map.

 7. Back to the main page.